ken2201/holbertonschool-shell/basics/README.md

-print the absolute path name of the current working directory
+list of your current directory